 Of the business owners I speak to, and the attendees at our Masterclasses, the vast majority have experienced some form of deal opportunity which has not concluded or has failed dismally below original expectations.
-Invariably the owner is left asking what on earth happened, why did this look like such a good deal, but resulted in endless frustration, wasted energy and time?
+Invariably the owner is left asking what on earth happened, and why did this look like such a good deal, but resulted in endless frustration, wasted energy and time?

 Firstly, it must be said that business owners rarely have the experience to match that of the typical acquirers they approach or are approached by.
 As a result, the power balance invariably lies with the acquirer, resulting in an unlevel playing field where the seller simply does not know all the rules of the game.
 In addition (acquirers, please close your ears!) in my experience acquirers behave particularly badly when they know they are the only ones at the table.
 For any acquirer, it is easy to spot the opportunity in a potential deal – but once that has been identified, it is the risks in the deal that dominate.
 The temptation to start the negotiations with a high deal value, and then to whittle this number down through negotiations and due diligence, is just too strong.